 As the Waco Regional Baptist Association moves into its next 150 years, new words reflect an ages-old legacy based on God’s amazing grace: “a voluntary network of Baptist churches…who have chosen to cooperate…to extend and embody the good news of Jesus Christ.”

 Paul Stripling released “Turning Points in the History of the Waco Regional Baptist Association” at the 150th Annual Meeting.
-Copies are available through the Association at the cost $7.00.
 Contact the WRBA Office at 753-2408 to ask how you can get one.